stephenhgregory/UAFall2020/CS300/PracticeExercises/ch1_practice_exercise_answers.md

     - This isn't a dangerous operation, so there's no need to protect it.
 3. Clear memory. **Should be privileged**
     - This is a dangerous operation that may be fatal, so it should be protected.
-4. Issue a trap instruction No need to be privileged
+4. Issue a trap instruction.
+No need to be privileged
     - Everyone is allowed to issue a trap instruction.
 In fact, traps are often the way that user programs make system calls.
 5. Turn off interrupts. **Should be privileged**
     - Interrupts are a vital part of the computer system, so turning them off could be catastrophic.